breatheco-de/content/src/content/how-to/javascript-fill-method.md

 ]
 ```

 In this example, we use the Javascript array method `fill()` to create mock data for a To-Do application.
-First, we create an array with 10 empty elements with the syntax `Array(10)` then we call the `fill()` method with an object as value, this object has an `id` property which is an increasing number also another property called `task` which is the task that you want to complete and finally the `done` property which confirms if you have already completed the task or not.
+First, we create an array with 10 empty elements with the syntax `Array(10)` then we call the `fill()` method with an object as value, this object has an `id` property which is an increasing number also another property called `task` which is the task that you want to complete and finally the `done` property which indicates whether you have already completed the task or not.

 ## Conclusion